Sorrento Wedding Photographer

 Bride in a long white gown overlooking the sea, captured by a professional Sorrento wedding photographer.

-A bride and groom kiss passionately beside a bicycle with an Italicus cooler, captured at Marinella area in Sorrento
+Bride and groom kissing on a bicycle with an Italicus cooler, captured by a Sorrento wedding photographer.

 Bride and groom in a vintage car during a photoshoot by a Sorrento wedding photographer along the coast.

-Bride in a white dress and groom in a blue suit pose on a balcony overlooking the ocean.
+Sorrento wedding photographer captures a bride in a white dress with a blue sash and groom in a navy suit on a tiled balcony overlooking the sea.

 A couple shares a moment under ornate arches, captured at San Francesco Cloister, Sorrento